-After three years of actively monitoring and advising the teams on strategies to improve code quality, by the end of 2019, the average Maintainability rating of the software landscape had improved by 30%.
-This is significant.
+After three years of actively monitoring and advising the teams on strategies to improve code quality, by the end of 2019, the average Maintainability rating of the portfolio had improved by 30%.
 When we translate that into effort and cost, it means the quality improvement would save this client over 40 FTEs per year for maintenance.
 In other words, they’d have 40 more FTEs to work on key new features rather than resolving bugs in existing functionalities.

 It’s important to note that this transformation towards a quality-centric organization goes beyond just the involved developers; this particular software landscape was maintained and expanded by five different suppliers as well.
 Also, after the first year of monitoring, the client reshuffled two suppliers based on their performance in writing high quality code, and from then on, the SIG Maintainability rating has become an KPI in the contract with all suppliers.